AndrewYRevell/implantRenders/index.md

 | RID0589                                     | [RID0595](./renders/sub-RID0595/index.html) | [RID0596](./renders/sub-RID0596/index.html) | RID0646                                     | RID0647                                     |
 | [RID0648](./renders/sub-RID0648/index.html) | RID0649                                     | RID0650                                     | RID0651                                     | RID0652                                     |

 *Surface reconstruction failed in Freesurfer.
-Using MNI template surface instead.
+Therefore registered coordinates to the surface file are also innacurate.
 Failure can be due to low quality clinical imaging and/or diffuse pathology.

-**Need to upload surface.
-Computer shutdown in middle of running Freesurfer.
-Re-running

 # About